spencerjirehcebrian/spencerjirehcebrian/README.md

 Python • JavaScript/TypeScript • Java • C++ • C# • PHP
 ```

-## 🚀 Current Status

-- 🌱 Learning more about machine learning and AI applications
-- 🔭 Working on various web development projects
-- 📖 Always attempting to read O'Reilly books and trying new technologies
-- 🎯 Goal: Write code that I can explain and understand beyong the simple syntax (still working on this one)

 ## 🎓 Always Learning

 **Currently exploring:**
-- Advanced ML techniques and deep learning frameworks
 - Cloud architecture and scalable system design
 - Modern web development patterns and best practices
+- Backend technologies to apply the system that I have designed
 - Math
+- Advanced ML techniques and deep learning frameworks
 - Potential money making ideas solving pain points for me, other individuals and businesses
 - How to explain what I do to my family at dinner